crinklepackage/green-flush/docs/old-implementation/podcast-matching-and-services.md

+READ THIS FIRST:
+This is how our old code worked.
+It is not necessarily how the new code in this project will work.
+It's a reference point, a starting point for conversation and ideas as we re-architect the code in the new codebase.
+In other words, don't follow these exactly.
+Before using any of the following, ask to confirm if it's compliant with the new codebase and architecture.
+*****

 1. Matching Logic (Spotify → YouTube)
 This snippet shows our matching logic where we take a Spotify link, extract its metadata, and then search for a corresponding YouTube video by calling our YouTube service.
 The matching logic also updates the podcast record if a good match is found.